languages spoken in iran

 Iranian Languages

-(Last Updated On: May 4, 2021)
+(Last Updated On: )

 The broad ethnic diversity of Iran indicates that the languages of Iran come from several linguistic origins.
-Also, Iranian languages constitute the major eastern branch of European languages, which itself is a part of the larger Indo-Iranian family.
-According to estimation, about 150 to 200 million people are native speakers of Iranian languages.
+Also, Iranian languages constitute the major eastern branch of European languages, which is part of the larger Indo-Iranian family.
+According to an estimation, about 150 to 200 million people are native speakers of Iranian languages.
 Therefore, it is a part of the world’s major language families.
 Let’s take a look at this huge Iranian language family!

 iranian languages